Schools Mental Health Fund model and procurement advice

 Aggregated buying

-Schools may choose to collaborate with other schools to address common mental health and wellbeing objectives.
+Schools may choose to collaborate and pool funding with other schools to address common mental health and wellbeing objectives.
 Pooling funding may help schools to:

 - access programs, staff or resources from the Menu that are beyond the reach of a single school’s allocation, yet are identified as a collective need by multiple schools in a local area